 Beaches to Visit

 Florida beaches are some of the top places to visit in Florida.
 You have sand beaches all over the state and each beach has its own vibe.
 You can visit South Beach in Miami to see and be seen or head to West Palm Beach to whip down a slide at one of their water parks.
-There’s also a ton of other beaches like Miami Beach, St. Pete Beach just west of St. Petersburg, as well as Lido Beach in Sarasota.
+There are also a ton of other beaches like Miami Beach, St. Pete Beach just west of St. Petersburg, as well as Lido Beach in Sarasota.

-- Other not to miss beaches are of the Palm Beaches, Panama City Beach, Delray Beach, and Clearwater Beach to name just a few.
+- Other not to miss beaches are of Palm Beaches, Panama City Beach, Delray Beach, and Clearwater Beach to name just a few.

 - Panama Beach is known for good fishing as well as great scuba diving.